am-central-365/pl4kotlin/src/test/kotlin/com/amcentral365/pl4kotlin/integrationTests/README.md

 * Lines starting with '#'

-This allows to support complex stetements such as Oracle PL/SQL blocks, the only requirement is to avoid blank lines.
+This allows to support complex stetements such as Oracle PL/SQL blocks, the only requirement is to avoid blank lines (hine: use --)

 ## Installing test databases with Docker
-If you don't have RDBMS installed elsewhere, you can install locally with Docker.
-Examples below assume you already have Docker running.
+If you don't have an RDBMS installed elsewhere, you can install locally with Docker.
+References below assume you already have a running Docker.

 #### MySql
 https://hub.docker.com/_/mysql/